CLAIRE-Labo/python-ml-research-template/README.md

 > [!IMPORTANT]
 > **TEMPLATE TODO:**
-> Replace the above with your project title, then delete this note.
+> Replace the title below with your project title, then delete this note.

 # Python Machine Learning Research Project Template